Discovering the Hidden Brilliance of Poland’s Poetry for Children

 And yet, are books the best way of conveying poetry?
 Many people in Poland think the world is well-versed in names such as Mickiewicz, Tuwim or Szymborska.
 But statistics published in 2015 by Literature Across Frontiers show that Poland produces less books of literature translated into English than almost any other European language in comparison to the size of its population.

 All over the world, people are taking a fresh look at old stories and tales written for children.
 As in the case of Marina Warner's Once Upon A Time, fables and poems are being taken seriously as literature – after all, long before we had the modern education system, they were the only way most children had of learning.
-And not just how to speak and perhaps read, but also why they shouldn’t trust old ladies handing out shiny apples, or go eating houses made of cakes hidden inside unfamiliar forests.
+It was not just about how to speak and perhaps read, but also why they shouldn’t trust old ladies handing out shiny apples, or go eating houses made of cakes hidden inside unfamiliar forests.

 Fairy tales always had a serious purpose

-Stories about dragons and witches and monsters were clearly meant to warn children off trusting strange things and developing their self-protective interests.
+Stories about dragons and witches and monsters were clearly meant to warn children off trusting strange things and to develop their self-protective interests.
 Not all fairytales were noble in intention though – Beauty and the Beast was written relatively recently as a means of convincing young girls to marry much older men, namely those chosen by parents wishing to finding solid matches for family estates.
-Its moral is: you may think your new beau is beastly, but in time you will learn that looks are not so important.
+Its moral is: you may think your new beau is beastly, but in time, you will learn that looks are not so important.

 It’s hard to say why Poland has such a tremendous store of children's poems and stories, and why so little of it has been translated so far into English (with some notable exceptions).
-Yet, I suspect that the last 300 years of invasions, partitions, occupations and other national disasters have not only honed the pens of Poland's poets, they have also inspired them to write amazingly colourful verses, for the young and the old, designed to keep both spirits and guards up.
+Yet, I suspect that the last 300 years of invasions, partitions, occupations and other national disasters have not only honed the pens of Poland's poets – they have also inspired them to write amazingly colourful verses, for the young and the old, designed to keep both spirits and guards up.

 The first poem I would like to share with you is from the 18th century, written by Ignacy Krasicki (1735-1801), Prince-Bishop of Warmia and Archbishop of Gniezno (Primate of Poland).
 Krasicki was Poland's leading Enlightenment ‘Prince of Poets’, the author of the first Polish novel, a playwright, journalist, encyclopaedist, as well as a translator from French and Greek.
 From his busy and pioneering pen comes this cheeky, cheery poem which should entertain not just kids, but adults too: